-Take note of the important features you’ll need on your site and figure out if the membership plugin you’re considering can meet your needs.
+Take note of the essential features you’ll need on your site and figure out if the membership plugin you’re considering can meet your needs.

-MemberPress is the most complete WordPress membership plugin and comes with all the features you’ll need to create a powerful membership site with ease.
+MemberPress is the most popular WordPress membership plugin and comes with all the features you’ll need to create a robust membership site with ease.

-Using the fully visual drag and drop builder, you can easily build your course curriculum.
-The built-in MemberPress Courses add-on includes course progress tracking, a Classroom Mode to automatically style your course pages, and other powerful features.
-It’s a membership plugin and an LMS plugin, all-in-one!
+Using the fully visual drag and drop builder, you can quickly build your course curriculum.
+It comes with features like course progress tracking, exams/tests, and a Classroom Mode to automatically style your course pages.

 Other standout features of MemberPress include: